Details of Breast Augmentation and Implant Procedures

 - Chlorhexidine-alcohol skin prep

-- Tegaderm cover of nipple during surgery to prevent exposure of the implants to bacteria that could be in the nipple ducts
+- Cover the nipple (with Tegaderm waterproof film dressing) during surgery to prevent exposure of the implants to bacteria that could be in the nipple ducts

-- Talc-free gloves, & fresh gloves before opening implants
+- The surgical team uses talc-free gloves, & applies fresh gloves before opening implants to decrease contamination risk

 - Prophylactic antibiotics